Parkinson's Disease and Movement Disorders Program

 - Tic and Tourette syndrome

-The UC Irvine Health Parkinson's Disease and Movement Disorders Program is conducting a broad range of clinical research studies to help understand these diseases, to perform early diagnosis and to improve treatment for our patients.
+The UCI Health Parkinson's Disease and Movement Disorders Program is conducting a broad range of clinical studies to help understand these diseases, to perform early diagnosis and to improve treatment for our patients.

 We are actively recruiting patients for a number of clinical trials, including:

 Early Parkinson's disease, not yet medically treated:

 - Study group of Isradipine as a disease modifying agent in subjects who have not started dopaminergic therapy.
 Learn more ›

 - Effectiveness of extended release Amantadine (NMDA-type glutamate antagonist) to treat Levodopa-induced dyskinesia.
 Learn more ›

 - Evaluate the efficacy of oral Istradefylline (A2 antagonist) to treat OFF time.
 Learn more ›